BSc Speech and Language Therapy

 We will assess your learning through written exams, written assignments, presentations and vivas.

 Course unit details

-All three years of the course involve academic and practical work, including a considerable amount of clinical experience, and we work closely with local NHS providers to make sure that we prepare you to meet the highest possible workplace standard.
+All three years of the course involve academic and practical work, including a considerable amount of clinical experience, and we work closely with local service providers, including the NHS, to make sure that we prepare you to meet the highest possible workplace standard.

 In the first year, study focuses on developing intellectual skills and understanding of typical speech, language and swallowing.

-The second and third years include units on clinical linguistics and research, but much of your time is spent studying impairments of speech, language, communication and swallowing, as well as approaches to assessment and intervention while also gaining clinical experience.
+The second and third years include units on clinical linguistics and phonetic and research, but much of your time is spent studying disorders of speech, language, communication and swallowing, as well as approaches to assessment and intervention while also gaining clinical experience.